adsar/repo01/git_readme.txt

 There is no need to clone the repo because the virtualization host already did that.

-We have to be mindful that we are sharing the same git working directory with other VMs, this means that the other VM must store its work safely before we can work in this one, if other VM has branched the code and it has uncommited work in the working folder, then we should go aback to that VM and commit it.
+We have to be mindful that we are sharing the same git working directory with other VMs, this means that the work done in this working directory by other VM will show up in ours.
+Ideally, we shuold hhave commited the work done in the other VM safely before witching to work in this one, if other VM has branched the code and it has uncommited work in the working folder, otherwise we can commit it from here.
+Remember that both the Working Directory and the Local Repository are the same accross all the VM's, because they are stored in the host shared folder, only the configuration values about the remote GitHub repo, that are stored outside the Local Repository are not shared across VMs.

-For the above reason, we may want to avoid branches when we work with a working dir shared by several VMs.
+We may want to avoid branches when we work with a working dir shared by several VMs, just to avoid confussion, because branches tend to be project specific, and so are VMs, so if we check out a branch in one VM, we may forget to merge it to master before switching to work in other VM and then we start working on the wrong branch.
 Check if the working dir is branched and don't continue until is back in master.
 For example: